-When people see someone whom they know is struggling with his or her health, I hope they’ll remember that they have days when they leave the house looking great but feeling terrible, perhaps from a bad night’s sleep or from lingering symptoms of an acute illness.
+When others see someone whom they know is struggling with his or her health, I hope they’ll remember that they have days when they leave the house looking great but feeling terrible.
 If they understood that this is how most chronically ill people feel all the time, this common misconception would be well on its way to becoming an uncommon one.

 If you’re not sick or in pain, I invite you to try this simple two-part exercise, so you can test this misconception out for yourself.
 Part One.
 The next time you feel under stress—maybe you’re angry at someone or worried about something—stop; close your eyes; and pay attention to how your body feels.
 Can you feel that your muscles have tightened?
 In addition, your heart may be beating faster and your whole body may be pulsating.
 You may even have broken out in a sweat.
 These are just some of the ways that mental stress manifests in the body of a healthy person.